-U.S. Department of Justice

-Office of Justice Programs

-Bureau of Justice Assistance

-Office for Victims of Crime
+U.S. Department of Justice Office of Justice Programs Bureau of Justice Assistance Office for Victims of Crime

-The U.S. Department of Justice (DOJ), Office of Justice Programs (OJP), Bureau of Justice Assistance (BJA), and Office for Victims of Crime (OVC) are pleased to announce that they are seeking applications under a joint funding solicitation to support an enhanced anti-human trafficking law enforcement task force and victim service model designed to identify, rescue, and assist foreign and domestic, adult and minor, victims of human trafficking within the United States.
+The U.S. Department of Justice (DOJ), Office of Justice Programs (OJP), Bureau of Justice Assistance (BJA) and Office for Victims of Crime (OVC) are pleased to announce that they are seeking applicants for funding under a joint solicitation to support an enhanced anti-human trafficking law enforcement task force and victim service model designed to identify, rescue, and assist foreign and domestic, adult and minor, victims of human trafficking within the United States.
 This program furthers the Department's mission by enhancing the law enforcement and social service fields' response to human trafficking victims.

-OVC FY 10 Enhanced Collaborative Model to Combat Human Trafficking
+Enhanced Collaborative Model to Combat Human Trafficking FY 2011 Competitive Grant Announcement